 Tools needed to remove bike cassette with chain whip

-You cannot possible hold the cassette with your hands, not even with a towel wrapped around it to prevent the teeth from changing them into a bloody mess.
+You cannot possibly hold the cassette with your hands, not even with a towel wrapped around it to prevent the teeth from changing them into a bloody mess.
 You also cannot hold it with tools not designated for this particular job.
 Well maybe you could, but you would probably damage the teeth.

 That’s where a chain whip comes into play.
 It’s basically a handle with a piece of chain at the end (yes you can make the thing yourself if you want to).